Pierre Casiraghi: Personal life

 Casiraghi has been in a relationship with Beatrice Borromeo since May 2008.
 She is a member of the prominent Italian aristocratic family the House of Borromeo.
 She is the daughter of Don Carlo Ferdinando Borromeo, Count of Arona (born in 1935), and his long-time companion, Countess Donna Paola Marzotto (born in 1955).
 She has three older half-sisters from her father's marriage to German model and former Miss Germany Marion Sybil Zota: Isabella, married to Ugo Brachetti Peretti, a manager (oil executive) from a noble family, son of Count Aldo Maria Brachetti Peretti; Lavinia, married to John Elkann, the son of Alain Elkann and Margherita Agnelli de Pahlen, head of the Agnelli family and member of the steering committee of the Bilderberg Conferences; and Matilde, married to Prince Antonius zu Fürstenberg.

 They were married in a civil ceremony on 25 July 2015 in the gardens of the Prince's Palace of Monaco.
 The religious ceremony took place on 1 August 2015 on Isolino di San Giovanni, one of the Borromean Islands on Lake Maggiore, Italy.
 Pierre and Beatrice's first child, Stefano Ercole Carlo, was born on 28 February 2017.
 Their second child, Francesco Carlo Albert, was born on 21 May 2018.
 Their third child and only daughter, Bianca Caroline Marta, was born on 4 October 2025.

-In February 2012, Casiraghi was briefly hospitalized following a physical altercation at a nightclub in New York's Meatpacking District.
-Casiraghi and others, including Vladimir Restoin Roitfeld, approached the table of businessman Adam Hock, who was accompanied by models Natasha Poly, Anja Rubik and Valentina Zelyaeva, where words were exchanged and an altercation ensued.
-Hock, who was later charged on eight counts of misdemeanor assault, alleges that Casiraghi was the aggressor and that he struck Casiraghi and his companions in self-defence.
+In February 2012, Casiraghi was briefly hospitalised following a physical altercation at a nightclub in New York's Meatpacking District.
+Casiraghi and others, including Vladimir Restoin Roitfeld, approached the table of businessman Adam Hock, who was accompanied by models Natasha Poly, Anja Rubik, and Valentina Zelyaeva, where words were exchanged and an altercation ensued.
+Hock, who was later charged on eight counts of misdemeanour assault, alleges that Casiraghi was the aggressor, and that he struck Casiraghi and his companions in self-defence.
 Casiraghi was treated at New York Presbyterian Hospital for a laceration, bruising, and swelling of his face.